rytswd/get-gitops-k8s/stack/README.md

 $ cd cert-manager
 ```

+Note that the chart created will be a "parent" chart.
+If you want to pull some external dependency from Helm Chart Hub, etc., you still need to perform this step, in order to wire up that dependent chart under a chart you have control over.

 #### 2. Add Helm Chart Repository (Optional for some)

 If you need to pull down a Helm Chart from some custom location, you need to make that available on your local machine.